zer0cache/matic-docs/docs/develop/nftstorage.md

 ---
 id: nftstorage
-title: Mint with NFT.storage and Polygon
+title: Mint with NFT.storage on Polygon
 description: Mint with NFT.storage and Polygon
 keywords:
   - nft.storage